 What is the difference between bitcoin and blockchain?

-Bitcoin is Digital currency that is maintained on a public verified digital ledger.
-Blockchain in a chain of blocks containing data verified by independent users.
-Bitcoin ledger is also implemented using blockchain Technology.
+Bitcoin is a digital currency that is maintained on a public verified digital ledger.
+Blockchain is a chain of blocks containing data verified by independent users.
+Bitcoin ledger is also implemented using blockchain technology.

 What can blockchain do?

-Due to decentralized reconciliation of each data on a peer-to-peer network, a blockchain can help its user in following:
+Due to the decentralized reconciliation of each data on a peer-to-peer network, a blockchain can help its user in the following: